louh/bloodstained-map/README.md

-# Bloodstained: Ritual of the Moon interactive map
+# Bloodstained: Ritual of the Night interactive map

 This is a work in progress!
 Please join the [Bloodstained Discord](https://discord.gg/yKKQhzS) and contact me (saikofish#0306) or file an issue here if you have comments, suggestions, etc!

 ## Special thanks to

 - **LadyNyaako** for the map and graphics!
+- **the team at ArtPlay and 505 Games** for making [Bloodstained: Ritual of the Night](https://playbloodstained.com)!

 ## References